huggingface/llm-ls/crates/testbed/README.md

 read the repositories file
 read the holes file(s)
 for each repository
+  for each hole
     spawn a thread
-  setup the repository
-  for each hole
-    make the hole as specified by the file generate completions
+    setup the repository -- only once for each repository copy files from the setup cache to a new temp dir make the hole as specified by the file generate completions
     build the code